finn-stainton/finn-stainton.github.io/docs/index.md

 Hi There!
 I'm Finn Stainton and you have some how landed in my second brain, working notes, ideas and unfinished project write ups.
 This website is inspired by   *working with the garage door up*, mentality of being open with my current problems I'm pondering.

-This site has two main categories, being:
+This site has three main categories, being:

 ## [Projects](https://finn-stainton.github.io/Projects)
 Which is anywhere in the project lifecycle from ideas to write ups, project management to developer logs and everything inbetween of personal projects.